GeoMOER/moer-mpg-geoai/docs/units/_unit04/unit04-05_assignment_4_2.md

 {% capture Assignment-04-02 %}
-# Assignment unit-03-02
 Bring it to an end.
 Therefore
-1. implement the feedback to your outline,
+1. implement the feedback into your outline,
 2. realize your team project, and
-3. upload your pdf until 10th March 2023 23:59 on ILIAS.
+3. upload your pdf until **to be determined** 2024 23:59 on ILIAS.